JamesTiberiusKirk/team5agile/Sprint_1/README.md

 N/A

 ### Summary of Conversation:
-Tweeked order of product backlog.
-Agreed on the first sprint backlog and made sure everyone knew what they had to do/research over the weekend.
+Tweeked order of product backlog
+Agreed on the first sprint backlog
+Made sure everyone knew what they had to do/research over the weekend.

 ---
 ## 27/01/20 Day [6] - Scrum Meeting Summary